theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/settings.md

 **Convert Strings to NVarChar**<br>
 All strings are converted to NVarChar regardless if the source system is Unicode or not.

-**Transfer Mode**<br>
+### Transfer Mode (2)
 The raw data packages can be send by SAP by a *tRFC* call or a Data-*IDoc*.
 Normally the tRFC is optimal for the default setting.
-If it is necessary, e.g. to examine the raw data packages for debugging reasons, you can change the transfer mode to IDoc.
+If it is necessary, e.g. to examine the raw data packages for debugging reasons, you can change the transfer mode to *IDoc*.
 Then you can examine the data packages in the transaction WE02 (IDoc-Monitoring).

-**Language**<br>
-Defines the Language, if a Hierarchy is extracted.

-**Hierarchy Name**<br>
-Defines the Hierarchy Name.

-**Hierarchy Class**<br>
-Defines the Hierarchy Class.
+### Misc.
+(3)
 **Update Mode Variable**<br>
 Defines a variable for the update mode.
 Set the value of the **Update Mode** to **V - SSIS Variable** and define the SSIS Variable for the Update Mode.
-The SSIS Variable can process the following values: F, C, D, S, I and R, as it is listed in the values of the Update Mode.
+The SSIS Variable can process the following values: *F, C, D, S, I* and *R*, as it is listed in the values of the Update Mode.

 **Request ID**<br>
 This field is optional.
 If a value (e.g. XtractDatasource) is set, it will be used as suffix in the SAP job name (e.g. BIXtractDatasource), otherwise a combination of process ID and timestamp will be used (e.g. REQU_pppppppp_yyyyMMddHHmmss), with process ID being the ID of the Windows process, the XtractDeltaQServerPool.exe is running under.

 **Automatic Synchronisation**<br>
 Depending on the system landscape it could happen that developments only be performed in a test system.
 If SSIS packages should be used later in the production environment, the data source has to be enabled there.
 To avoid manual changes in the transactional system you can activate this option.
 In this case the activation will be automatically done and the timestamp of the data source will be changed that it will be consistent to the SAP system setting.